imfatant/test/README.md

        udevadm control --reload-rules
        exit

 4) Hopefully, you now find yourself logged in to the BBBlue and at the command prompt.
-We'll start by allowing the debian user to use sudo without having to enter the password every time:
+We'll start by allowing the debian user to sudo without having to enter the password every time:

        sudo -s
        echo "debian ALL=(ALL) NOPASSWD: ALL" >>/etc/sudoers.d/debian